Bushfire Smoke Causes Player To Forfeit Her Qualifying Match For Australian Open

 The hazardous breathing conditions prompted Australian Open officials to suspend practice sessions Tuesday.
 But qualifying matches went on as scheduled, and one of the players later said it was "not fair" that they were asked to compete.

-That player, Slovenia's Dalila Jakupovic, was leading 6-4,5-6 in her match against Switzerland's Stefanie Voegele when she was overtaken by a fit of coughing and dropped to her knees.
-Her breathing difficulties forced her to retire, handing the victory to Voegele.
+That player, Slovenia's Dalila Jakupovic, was leading 6-4, 5-6 in her match against Switzerland's Stefanie Voegele when she was overtaken by a fit of coughing and dropped to her knees.
+Her breathing difficulties forced her to forfeit, handing the victory to Voegele.

 Awful scenes in Melbourne.— ESPN Australia & NZ (@ESPNAusNZ) January 14, 2020